Sing This All Together: Sing This All Together (See What Happens)

-The second side of Their Satanic Majesties Request features another track from the exact same recording as "Sing This All Together" titled "Sing This All Together (See What Happens)".
+The first side of Their Satanic Majesties Request features another track from the same recording as "Sing This All Together" titled "Sing This All Together (See What Happens)".

 Lyrics

-The lyrics include various chatter, including Mick Jagger asking "where's that joint" and another person saying "flower power, eh?".
+The lyrics include various chatter, including Keith Richards asking "where's that joint" and another person saying "flower power, eh?", as well as including a choral chant of the Tibetan Om.

 Recording

 The song spawned from the recording of "Sing This All Together".
-"Sing This All Together (See What Happens)" was recorded while under the influence.
-"Sing This All Together (See What Happens)" includes a choral chant of the Tibetan Om.
+It was recorded while under the influence.

 Reception

 Author Sean Egan states that "we are force-fed another bite of a hardly appetizing cherry.
 The ordeal continues for eight and a half minutes."
 Author Jon Landau states that it is the "most annoying cut on the album by virtue of the fact that it includes some absolute strokes of genius which are lost by the totally inadequate arrangement and lack of musical direction."
 Stephen Thomas Erlewine wrote in a review for Pitchfork that "'Sing This All Together (See What Happens)' and 'Gomper' are "supporting evidence for Oldham's thesis that the band was attempting to run out the clock on his dime." and that it "descends into a dry run for Keith's five-string riffing."